 Eager to get started?
 Try our step-by-step tutorial to learn how to solve an NLP text classification problem on the platform.

-So, what does this really mean for the future of building your deep learning models on the Peltarion Platform?
-Let’s see…
+What does this mean for the future of building deep learning models on the platform?

 Now, you can upload sentences and paragraphs of text to the platform in your CSV file.
 For better parsing support, before uploading the CSV file to the platform, make sure the text in the text feature column is double-quoted.
 For example: “This is a sentence for the ‘text feature’ example used in the CSV!”